cap-js/docs/node.js/core-services.md

 ::: danger **PLEASE NOTE**

-Even though emitters never wait for consumers to receive and process event messages, keep in mind that `srv.emit()` is an *`async`* method, and that it is of **utter importance** to properly handle the returned *Promises* with `await`.
+Although emitters do not handle any return values from consumers, keep in mind that `srv.emit()` is an *`async`* method, and that it is of **utter importance** to properly handle the returned *Promises* with `await`.
 Not doing so ends up  in unhandled promises, and likely invalid transaction states and deadlocks.

 :::